 If you’re not willing to use an additional image editing program to save a screenshot, you’ll love this shortcut.
 Simply, press the Windows + PrtScr keys together and the screenshot will be automatically saved as a file on your hard drive.

-Now, you must be thinking where those screenshots can be found later on.
+Now, you must be thinking about where those screenshots can be found later on.
 Well, you need to access the Pictures Library on your computer and then open the Screenshots folder.
 You’d find all the screenshots there.

 Alt + PrtScr